BernardQuatermass/exim-wiki/SimpleGreylisting.md

 This is the ACL code which implements greylisting.
 You shouldn't have to look too hard at this; you can just paste it into your configuration file or include it with Exim's `.include` directive.
+Using .include is problematic when using Debian's split configuration file - you are advised to place it as a new separate file and let update-exim4.conf automatically pick it up and include it; for example call it _/etc/exim4/conf.d/acl/50_greylist_ and restart exim to have it automatically included.

 Instructions on setting it up and using it are given below.

     # $Id: acl-greylist-sqlite,v 1.3 2007/11/25 19:17:28 dwmw2 Exp $